BY WAYNE CHARGUALAF

-Work has been able to continue on the casino, however, as RIM Architects — the firm commissioned with designing and building the project — has implemented a variety of safety measures and incentives for the workforce, which is comprised primarily of workers from the Saipan and Guam.
+Work has been able to continue on the casino, however, as Pacific Rim Land Development Inc. — the firm commissioned with designing and building the project — has implemented a variety of safety measures and incentives for the workforce, which is comprised primarily of workers from the Saipan and Guam.

 Another major project on the island is the divert airfield, for which the Commonwealth Ports Authority, Northern Mariana Islands government and U.S. Department of Defense signed a 40-year lease agreement worth $21.9 million for the project in May of last year.

 “From what I’m hearing, that project is still moving forward,” Aldan said.
 “The clock didn’t stop for that project because of the coronavirus.”

 Construction for the project, which was already over budget and about one year behind schedule, was scheduled to begin next year (See “Tinian divert airfield project behind schedule” in the Feb.
 17 issue of The Journal).
 The airfield is projected to cost about $350 million.

 Tinian currently has zero cases of COVID-19.
 Mayor Edwin P. Aldan said that without proper funding, resources and support, he’s not sure how much longer he can keep it that way, or how well the island will be able to manage an outbreak if one does occur.